Barren Ground Caribou (Rangifer tarandus)

 Mating and the Rut

 Mature bulls frequently have more than three inches of fat on the back and rump, which provides the energy needed during the rut.
 Fighting begins in early September and becomes more frequent as the rut approaches at the end of the month and into early October.
 Most fights between bulls are brief bouts, but violent fights can occur, and many bulls are seriously injured or killed during the rut.
 Many injured or exhausted bulls are killed by wolves and bears after the rut.
-The largest bulls shed their antlers in late October, but small bulls and non-pregnant cows do not shed their antlers until April.
-Pregnant females usually retain their antlers until calves are born in late May or early June.

 Like most herd animals caribou keep moving to find adequate food.
 Large herds often migrate long distances (up to 400 miles/640 km) between summer and winter ranges.
 Smaller herds may not migrate at all.
 In summer, caribou eat the leaves of willows, sedges, flowering tundra plants, and mushrooms.
 They switch to lichens, dried sedges, and small shrubs in September.